NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 separately before it can be attached to a cluster.

-Users may create as many permanent object storage [AWS S3 bucket, Azure’s block blob storage, and GCP’s bucket], and lustre file system [ephemeral and persistent storage] on your Cloud platform.
+Users may create as many permanent object storage [AWS S3 bucket, Azure's block blob storage, and GCP's bucket], and lustre file system [ephemeral and persistent storage] on your Cloud platform.